Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Comments

-This plant is a member of the Daisy family (Asteraceae).
+This species is a member of the Daisy family (Asteraceae), and highly variable in form.
 In the picture at right, some shaded flowers have closed, revealing their violet undersides.
 The butterfly in the picture is a Dainty Sulphur.

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.